aryanap07/neuralfabric/CONTRIBUTING.md

 make test
 ```

-complete successfully.

-A Pull Request should include:
+A good Pull Request should include:

 * A clear title.
-* A concise description of the change.
+* A concise explanation of the change.
-* Tests for new or changed behavior.
+* Tests for new or modified behavior.
 * Documentation updates where necessary.
-* Any relevant implementation or design notes.
+* Relevant implementation or design notes.

 ### Pull Request Checklist